malcobrown-dotcom/Malcolm-Brown-CV/README.md

 * Partnered with workplace and real-estate teams to align office design with collaboration, learning, culture and well-being.
 * Designed and facilitated leadership communications, town halls, learning sessions, recognition events and award programmes.

-#### Head of Business Planning \& Strategy / Head of PMO, T\&I — Financial Markets — May 2016 to Apr 2020
+#### Head of Business Planning & Strategy / Head of PMO, T&I — Financial Markets — May 2016 to Apr 2020

 Led business planning, PMO, portfolio governance, workforce planning and transformation support across Financial Markets Technology.